TTatsuaki/DDPS-Project/README.md

 The word clouds offer a little more insight into the ongoing discourse, by displaying the most frequently used words per quarter of the month.
 The first quarter seems to coincide with the observations of critiques - with ‘Israel’ and ‘police’ being the most frequently appearing words.
 What is interesting, is that other frequently appearing words are names, such as Biden, Gadot and Hadid.
 In the second quarter, the focus on prominent persons again dominates the headlines of English speaking media, with some of the most frequent words being ‘Biden’, ‘Sanders’ and ‘Hadid’ again.
 While Biden as US president naturally appears in a global crisis, the names of Bernie Sanders and Bella Hadid were most likely at the centre of media attention because of their pro-Palestinian statements (Sanders, 2021; Respers France, 2021), which were harshly criticised at that time as anti-Israeli (in the case of Sanders, who himself is jewish) or straight anti-semitist (in the case of Hadid).
 The dominance of their names in headlines connected to the criticism on their pro-Palestinian statements shows both that the media discourse was distorted by events in the West, as well as that public favour was still with Israel.
 The last two quarters are rather hard to interpret.
 The fact that the word ‘Palestinian’ was more dominant than ‘Israeli’ can mean that there was more focus on the events happening in Palestine, but can also reflect that there was simply more destruction going on in Palestine than in Israel.
 To shed light on the words in the word clouds and their context, topic modelling is applied to the corpus of data.
 Due to the limitation of only having headlines in the corpus, the usage of topic modelling is limited.
 Nevertheless, it shows that emotional words, such as ‘hate’ are used in the context of (Western) antisemitism (topic 3), while the Israeli-Palestinian conflict is connected to the neutral word ‘tension’ rather than more impactful words such as ‘discrimination’ (topic 2).
 To further refine the analysis it is interesting to look into how newspapers of different political camps were reporting about the conflict and were influenced by readers and critics.
 For this, the research picked 3 representative news outlets from each right-winged, left-winged and centre political bias.
 For the selection, both the political bias, but also the popularity of the newspaper was used.
 To identify the political bias, the website media bias/fact check was used.
 It is important to note that all these newspapers are mainstream media, therefore their political bias might be moderate, compared to what some ‘alternative’ sources are offering.
 This was done deliberately - the sources should represent a certain market share.
-The nine sources selected are:
+The six sources selected are:

 Left bias:
 - The Guardian